 - Participate in the Summer Community Program for 6 weeks or complete 4 weeks of the Summer Community Program and the Rural Immersion Program after the first year of medical school

-- Complete 3 core Rural Track clerkships and a community integration project during the third year of medical school
+- Complete 3 core Rural Track clerkships or the longitudinal integrated clerkship (site dependent), and a community integration project during the third year of medical school

 - Complete 1 Rural Track elective during the fourth year of medical school